caljrimmer/isomorphic-redux-app/README.md

 http://localhost:3002
 ```

-## Releasing to Production instructions
+## Releasing to Production

-Production has DevTools, Loggin and Hot reloading removed and the scripts/css compressed.
+Production has Devtools, logging and hot reloading middleware removed and the scripts/css compressed.

 In the project's directory, run the following commands: